RoqueRouteiral/his_qa/README.md

 * To get scatter plots, run cell 5.

 # Information about trained models
 The nnU-Net was used as segmentation framework for this project (https://github.com/MIC-DKFZ/nnUNet).
-The trained models and JSON files related to its training are stored in the folder segmentation_models.
+The trained models and JSON files related to its training are stored in the folder "training details".